- Course Number:

 - Special Fee:

-Course DescriptionProvides student with the opportunity to demonstrate facility with the documentation required for the A/D practicum course, and develop an individualized plan for success in practicum.
-Prerequisite/Concurrent: AD 101, 102, 150, 151, 156, and WR 121.
+Course DescriptionProvides the opportunity to demonstrate facility with the documentation required for the A/D practicum course, and develop an individualized plan for success in practicum.
+Prerequisites/concurrent: AD 102, AD 150, AD 151.

 Intended Outcomes for the course